 Dr. Harris observed that testimony to the SMRB to shape plans for reorganization revealed a majority opposed to a merged Institute, particularly alcohol researchers.
 Dr. Tabak responded that based on that testimony and other discussions, the SMRB recommended establishing a new Institute.
 Engaging all stakeholders to comment on the straw model for the new Institute offers all relevant parties new opportunities to comment and, through an iterative process, to influence creation of an Institute with which all parties would be comfortable.

 Dr. Linda Spear inquired about the characteristics of the Institute’s new director.
 Dr. Tabak stated that, apart from general characteristics, until the science to be covered is determined, determination of a director’s qualifications would be premature.
 In any event, the new director must lead a far larger organization than currently exists.
 The director must possess scientific vision, capacity to bring fields together in new and innovative ways, ability to speak to the lay person, and administrative sophistication.

-Dr. Tabak complemented Dr. Warren on his leadership in this matter and on the professionalism of his NIAAA colleagues.
+Dr. Tabak complimented Dr. Warren on his leadership in this matter and on the professionalism of his NIAAA colleagues.

 Council Member Round Table

 Dr. Bautista stated that he will arrange for a joint Council meeting to discuss the expected NIH reorganization involving NIAAA, NIDA, and portfolios of several other Institutes.